byoda/byoda-python/README.md

     --data '{"query": "query {network_links {member_id relation timestamp}}" }' | jq .
 ```

+## Hosting a service in the byoda.net network

+Next to running your own pod, everyone can develop their own service in the network.
+What you'll need to do is:
+- Create a Service Contract in the form of a JSON Schema that models the data you want to store for the service in the data pod and who can access that data.
+The BYODA pod currently has limited support for complex data structures in the JSON-Schema so take the [service/addressbook.json](https://github.com/StevenHessing/byoda-python/blob/master/services/addressbook.json) as starting point.
+File an issue in Github as a feature request if you need support for a specific construct that is not currently supported.
+- Get the Service Contract signed by the network
+- On a host accessible from the Internet, make your modifications as needed for your service to the code under byoda-python/svcserver and run it as a service.
+The service server will automatically register with the network when it starts up and the directory server will create an FQDN 'service.service-<SERVICE_ID>.byoda.net with the public IP address of your host.
+For more detailed instructions, please review the ['Creating a service' document](https://github.com/StevenHessing/byoda-python/blob/master/docs/infrastructure/create_a_service.md)

 ## TODO:
 The main areas of development are:
 - Enable web-browsers to call the APIs on the pod: